jkrshnmenon/arbiter/README.md

 # Arbiter examples

-This repository contains some examples of using Arbiter to detect different CWE types in the `vuln_templates` directory.
+This repository contains some examples of using Arbiter to detect different CWE types in the `examples` directory.

+It also contains templates that were used for evaluating Arbiter on the Juliet Test suite as well as real world binaries in the `vuln_templates` directory.
 The argument to each of these scripts is the path to the binary that you want to test.